jguzauckas/java-2-2-creating-storing-objects-instantiation/1. Initial Try/Try.md

 # Initial Try

-Can you fix each of the lines in the `Try.java` file to correctly assign a `Person` variable to a person object?
+Can you fix each of the lines in the `Try.java` file to correctly assign a `Person` object to a variable?

 Can you modify the `person4` assignment to give the `Person` an age of 16?